+That evening was the worst of it.
 I couldn’t lie still.
 Kept needing to flex and point my feet and circle my ankles, changing position often.
-All I can figure on that is I was activating meridians and moving lymph.
+All I can figure out is that these movements were activating meridians and moving lymph.

-I’m adding this postscript on July 9, 2012.
+Postscript, July 9, 2012.
 Hindsight is such a great teacher, bringing the gifts of perspective and insight.

-When I look back on the time when I originally wrote this post a year and a half ago, I recognize that I was stressed about selling my house and moving and starting a new contract job.
-Then I got sick.
+When I look back on the time when I originally wrote this post a year and a half ago, I can see that I was stressed about selling my house, moving, and starting a new contract job.
+That’s when I got sick.

 That happened to me this spring.
-I experienced a fight-or-flight reaction, which means the adrenals are producing copious amounts of cortisol, activating the sympathetic nervous system.
 I had just just studied very hard for and then passed the national certification exam for massage and bodywork, and I was stressing about money and work.
-An acquaintance suddenly showed distinct signs of mental illness, which freaked me out.
-And then I had to go back to work, and I took a contract job at a technology company in a group experiencing a lot of chaos, with an hour-long commute.
+A friend suddenly showed distinct signs of mental illness, which freaked me out.
+I experienced a fight-or-flight reaction, which means the adrenals are producing copious amounts of stress hormones, keeping the sympathetic nervous system activated.

 No wonder, when I saw my acupuncturist after the job ended, she told me I was suffering from adrenal exhaustion.